Tommy Docherty: Chelsea

 In February 1961, Docherty was offered the post of player-coach of Chelsea.
 Less than twelve months later, upon Ted Drake's departure and with the club facing relegation from the top flight, Docherty took over as manager.
-He was unable to keep the club in the First Division, however, and the team was relegated at the end of the 1961–62 season.
+He was unable to keep the club in the First Division and the team was relegated at the end of the 1961–62 season.

 During his first year in charge he sold many of the club's older players and brought in new ones such as Terry Venables, Bobby Tambling, Peter Bonetti and Barry Bridges.
 He also changed the club's home colours, switching from white shorts to blue shorts, the combination that remains as of 2022.
 The team, nicknamed "Docherty's Diamonds", achieved promotion back to Division One in their first attempt and finished fifth the following year.
 In 1964–65, Chelsea won the League Cup in April with an aggregate win over Leicester City, but in the FA Cup were beaten 2–0 in the semi-final by eventual winners Liverpool.
+In that season the club finished third in the league which is the best performance since 1954–55, the season Chelsea won their first league title.

 Docherty led Chelsea to the FA and the Inter-Cities Fairs Cup semi-finals a year later, before reaching the FA Cup Final in 1967, which they lost to Tottenham Hotspur.
 He resigned in October 1967.
 The core of the team Docherty had put together, including Peter Osgood, Charlie Cooke, Ron Harris, Bonetti and John Hollins, went on to win the FA Cup and Cup Winners' Cup under Docherty's successor, Dave Sexton.
 A decade later Sexton succeeded Docherty as manager of Manchester United.